 The Metroplex is made up of 13 counties and about 200 place names ranging from little Corral City, with a population of less than 30, to Dallas with a population of more than 1.3 million.
 Texans like to boast about big things and they say the 9,286 square miles that make up their Metroplex is larger than the land areas of six U.S. states and about the size of the state of New Hampshire.

 The region is diverse.
 Dallas owes most of its growth to the boom as an oil town.
 Fort Worth promotes its image as a cow (cattle) town.
-And Arlington is home to the NFL Dallas Cowboys and Major League Baseball’s Texas Rangers and the original Six Flags theme park.
+And Arlington is home to the NFL Dallas Cowboys, Major League Baseball’s Texas Rangers and the original Six Flags theme park.